good-faith/y8/README.md

-# REsponsice Starter Site Using Vanilla HTML
+# Responsive Starter Site Using Vanilla HTML

 There are many things a compentent developer could do to extend the functionality of this site, if that is you, get started, clone: